TueHellsternKea/study/5sem/waaba/README.md

 - How data should be structured when at rest (E/R diagram)
 - List functional requirements

-You also need to create a database in MySQL based on your E/R diagram and import data from the spreadsheet
+You also need to create a database in MySQL based on your E/R diagram and import data from the spreadsheet.

 Your SQL file, that can be used to create the database and insert data into the database, and the requirement specification must be handed in as a group assignment on Fronter. **If you are not done by the end of today's lectures, hand it in at the latest on October 5th**.